A BRIEF SUMMARY

-Well howdy do – I’m Anna, a British born adventurer, motivational speaker and author.
+Well howdy do – I’m Anna, a British born adventurer, motivational speaker, influencer and author.
 I was recently named by Condé Nast Traveller as one of the 50 most influential travellers of our time, and by the the Guardian as one of the top modern female adventurers .
 I am also proud to be the UK Ambassador for Girl Guiding, and the co-founder of Adventure Queens; the UK’s fastest growing women’s adventure community.

 I get my kicks by travelling the world on long, human powered journeys, and in sharing those journeys with others.
 When not running up mountains or sleeping in the wild, I encourage others to grab life by the balls (non-scientific term), and speak and write about the importance of adopting a growth mindset (scientific term), in everything we do.

 With a background in psychology and a career as an elite athlete under my belt, I’m fascinated by the powerful and delicate relationship that exists between mind and body.
 I have an insatiable thirst for exploring the limit of human potential, and in better understanding the (often misunderstood) feelings of fear, self-doubt, vulnerability and courage.
 You can read more about what I believe, and how I help others fulfil their potential here.

 If you’d like to keep up to date on new adventure plans, blogs, and book launches – you can sign up for the McNewsletter here.